gtfierro/mpdb/README.md

 `nodeid`.
 Only that `nodeid` can access or change these values.
 Any prefixes on keys will be treated as part of the key name and NOT as a collection.

-`PERSIST` returns three key/value pairs: `result`, which will be empty (in the case of an insert command), `error` which will contain an error message if there is one, and `echo`, which contains the echo tag corresponding to this transaction.
-If the error is an empty string, you can assume that the operation was successful.

 #### `GETPERSIST`

 | Key | Value |